Diegobg12/NY-instanews/README.md

   `https://api.nytimes.com/svc/topstories/v2/science.json?api-key=yourkey`

-# DESIGN REQUIRMENTS
+# DESIGN REQUIREMENTS

   + Design first for mobile version then adapt to Tablet and Desktop.
   + The `header`element adapt to screen size using FLEX
-  + The CARDS are agruped using a GRID BOX.
+  + The CARDS are grouped using a GRID BOX.

   #  SPECIAL FEATURES

   + The `select`element is stylized using https://hernansartorio.com/jquery-nice-select/
-  + usins `JQUERY`to add an other class to the header element.
+  + using `JQUERY`to add another class to the header element.
 The new class adapts the element to the top of the website using `transition: all 1s;`on the sass file.
-  + Using `transition` funtionality on css the article abstract moves on y-axe.
-Also the tittle displays when the element is hoover.
+  + Using `transition` functionality on css the article abstract moves on y-axe.
+Also the tittle displays when the element is hover.

  # SOURCES
   +[NPM](https://docs.npmjs.com/cli/install)